Ishrat Jahan encounter killing: 2014 CBI report

 In May 2014, CBI filed a report before a special court in Ahmedabad that it did not have prosecutable evidence against former Gujarat Minister Amit Shah.

-The CBI Chargesheet

-An excerpt of the CBI chargesheet detailing the differences of CBI investigations with that of IB is given below.

 2016 developments

 Allegations against an unnamed congress politician by one of the accused officers.

 In February 2016, one of the officers accused in the case, former Intelligence Bureau Special Director Rajinder Kumar, said he was pressured and offered "allurements" to implicate the then Gujarat Chief Minister Narendra Modi in the case in an attempt to defame Modi.
 He said there was a conspiracy against Modi led by a senior Congress leader from Gujarat.

-In an interview to another newspaper, Kumar said that the whole conspiracy was hatched by a Gujarat-based Congress leader.